FirelightWP/easy-fancybox/readme.txt

 - **WP Slimstat** plugin interferes with the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.
 - When using **W3 Total Cache**, disable (1) minification and (2) the option "Prevent caching of objects after settings change".
 If you really need minification, you can try to run **WP-Minify** alongside W3TC which allows exclusion of fancybox files as suggested above..
+- **WP Supersized** uses the Animate Enhanced jQuery extension which causes a conflict with the Easing extension used by FancyBox resulting in a 0px sized lightbox frame.
+Plus some kind of positioning issue with auto-centering.
+Sridhar Katakam wrote about a work-around on http://websitesetuppro.com/getting-easy-fancybox-to-work-properly-when-wp-supersized-is-active/.

 = Theme conflicts =